Whey vs Casein Price Per Gram of Protein: Which Is Cheaper?

 Is casein better for muscle recovery overnight?

-The theory is solid—slow-release protein while you sleep.
-In practice, the difference is modest unless you're training at a high level.
-For most people, a decent dinner and hitting your daily protein target matters more than bedtime casein.
+Slow-release protein while you sleep sounds good in theory.
+The difference is small unless you're training at a high level.
+For most people, eating enough protein during the day matters more than what you take before bed.

 Why do some blends combine both?

 Convenience.
-A blend gives you some fast and some slow protein in one shake.
-It's not magic—you could achieve the same effect by timing your whey and whole food meals differently.
-Blends are fine, but you're usually paying a premium for that convenience.
+A blend gives you fast and slow protein in one shake.
+You could get the same result by timing your whey and meals differently.
+Blends work fine, but you're paying extra for that convenience.

 Compare All Products

-Ready to shop?
-Use our comparison tool to filter by protein type and see the price per 100g protein for all available products.
+Use our comparison tool to filter by protein type and see the price per 100g protein for all products.